St Moritz to Zermatt by panoramic train

 You can't tell which seats face forward or which side of the train they'll be, because the system has no idea which way round the carriage will run.
 I recommend that a couple book face-to-face window seats, a family books 4 seats around a table.

-Now the science bit: On the page where you enter your personal details, change the Reservation drop-down box to Reservation only.
+Now the science bit: On the page where you enter your personal details, change the Reduction drop-down box to Reservation only.

 You should see the price drop to the cost of a Glacier Express seat reservation shown in the fares section above.